Gabulhas/Garbage-Lisp/README.md

 - Overall improve the interaction with the interpreter (REPL, File, ETC) - DONE
 - Improve Prints
 - "Debug Mode"
-- Add some examples - DONE
+- some examples - DONE
-- Add concurrency (jk)
+- concurrency (jk)
+- Strings
+- IO

 (To be honest this looks more like a Shopping list)